seuqaj114/seuqaj114.github.io/_posts/2020-08-20-newtonianvae.md

 ![e2c-trajectory](/assets/figures/newtonianvae/pointmass_e2c_example_path.png){:width="30%"}
 {: refdef}

 We can see that applying a force in the direction of the goal state does not move the ball towards the goal state!
-After some thought, we realized that this is because E2C learns a transition model that is too unconstrained to perform proportional control, since its transition model has the form:
+After some thought, we realized that this is because the transition model of E2C

 $$ x_{t+1} = A x_t + B a_t $$

+is too unconstrained to perform proportional control.
 In the next section we will figure out what constraints to impose on $A$, $B$ and $C$ in order to allow proportional control.
 We will need to formulate a transition model that more accurately describes the newtonian relationship between position, velocity and force.

 One additional problem with most variational models (like [E2C](https://arxiv.org/abs/1506.07365), [DVBF](https://arxiv.org/abs/1605.06432) or [DKF](https://arxiv.org/abs/1511.05121)) is that they don't have explicit position and velocity latent variables by construction.
 Typically a latent vector z is learned which ends up containing x and v in it, but identifying which dimensions of z corresponds to which is has to be made post-training, which is impractical.